 In my years of ministry I have learned that the same God that calls you to a people and a place is the same God who walks with you through the good times and the bad with those same people.
 The key is to learn the lessons and to try your best to listen to what God is saying in the midst of it all and to remember that God’s plans for us are good and not evil.
 When we keep this in mind we can be thankful and grateful for the grace of God at work in our lives and trust that God is guiding us.

 One thing I know for sure, God has guided me to this special church and this special people, for such as time as this.
 I want to fulfill my calling and to help you become the church you were destined to be.
 I am looking forward to walking with you in the coming months as we walk out the Interim process and being to try new ways of worship and outreach in our community.
 Spring is here and it’s a time for new beginnings.
-I feel like I have been saying that almost every month now.
-We had a chance for new beginnings with Advent, the new calendar year, with Lent, with Easter Sunday and so on and so on.
-The truth is that every day is a chance for new beginnings.
+I feel like I have been saying that almost every month now since I have been here.
 If we allow the dust to be blown from our eyes we will begin to see more clearly the good work that God has already begin in us.

 In Christ’s Service,